 Identical Rocks- The rock types on either side of the Atlantic match up perfectly

-Climatic clues like glacial scratches and location of coal deposits also were noted.
+Climatic clues- Glacial scratches and location of coal deposits also supported his theory.

 Now we know it's the plates that move not the continents.
-Sections of the hard and brittle crust and outer mantle called lithospheric plates shift above the partially melted asthenosphere below (in the mantle).
+The hard and brittle crust and outer mantle called lithospheric plates shift above the partially melted lower layer of mantle called the asthenosphere.

 Proof of Plate Tectonics came as recently as 1968 when evidence of magnetic reversals where discovered.